RHDC COA Committee Meeting Local Historic Designation and COAs Before You Begin Major Work or Minor Work Applying for a COA

 - Begin typing your address (i.e. “123 S Main”) in the space provided.
 It should display possibilities as you type.
 Click on the correct address – the search should automatically begin.
 If not, press “enter” to search.

 - When you are able to view your property, click on the “Layers” tab in the righthand panel.

-- Continue scrolling down to the “Zoning Overlay Districts” tab and toggle on “Raleigh Overlay Districts.”
-Make sure that the “General Historic Overlay District (-HOD-G)” and (Streetside Historic Overlay District (-HOD-S)” layers are checked.
+- Continue scrolling down to the “Zoning Overlay Districts,” click on the right arrow to expand the selection, then toggle on the check box to show all of the “Raleigh Overlay Districts.”
+Click on the right arrow to expand the selection to make sure that the “General Historic Overlay District (-HOD-G)” and (Streetside Historic Overlay District (-HOD-S)” layers are checked.
 You can turn off any other layers as needed to clearly see the map.

 - Locally-designated historic properties will now be shown covered in a brown dotted or diamond-shaped hatch pattern.

 The City has additional guidance for using iMAPS on the Find My Zoning webpage.